Richard Oliver Gerow: Bishop of Natchez and Natchez-Jackson

 On June 25, 1924, Gerow was appointed the seventh bishop of Natchez by Pope Pius XI.
 He received his episcopal consecration on October 15, 1924, from Bishop Edward Allen, with Bishops Jules Jeanmard and James Griffin serving as co-consecrators, at the Cathedral of the Immaculate Conception.
-His installation took place at St. Mary's Cathedral in Natchez on November 12, 1924.
+His installation took place at St. Mary's Cathedral in Natchez, Mississippi, on November 12, 1924.
 Gerow was named an assistant at the pontifical throne by Pope Pius XII on October 3, 1949.

 During his 43-year tenure, Gerow oversaw an extensive renovation of St. Mary's Cathedral, held biannual clerical conferences, and worked to established Confraternity of Christian Doctrine programs in every parish of the diocese.
-He moved the episcopal see of the diocese to Jackson in 1948.
-On December 18, 1956, Pope Pius XII transformed the Diocese of Natchez into to the Diocese of Natchez-Jackson, with Gerow remaining as bishop.
+He moved the episcopal see of the diocese from Natchez to Jackson, Mississippi, in 1948.
+On December 18, 1956, Pope Pius XII transformed the Diocese of Natchez into the Diocese of Natchez-Jackson, with Gerow remaining as bishop.

-In 1963, Gerow condemned the assassination of the American Civil Rights Movement activist Medgar Evers in Mississippi, saying, "We need frankly to admit that the guilt for the murder and the other instances of violence in our community tragically must be shared by all of us."
+In 1963, Gerow condemned the assassination of the civil rights activist Medgar Evers in Mississippi, saying, "We need frankly to admit that the guilt for the murder and the other instances of violence in our community tragically must be shared by all of us."
 The following year, he ordered Catholic elementary schools in Mississippi to admit students to the first grade "without regard to race."
-In 1965, Gerow ordered the desegregation of all grades in Catholic schools, in order to "bring our practice into full conformity with the teachings of Christ."
+In 1965, Gerow ordered the racial desegregation of all grades in Catholic schools, in order to "bring our practice into full conformity with the teachings of Christ."

 Gerow served as episcopal moderator of the National Catholic Committee on Scouting from 1941 to 1961 and was awarded the Silver Buffalo Award by the Boy Scouts of America in 1954.